All Articles

 1. Study market trends and standards

 Begin by analyzing market trends and compensation standards.
 Identify the most common performance-based rewarding practices in your industry and align your merit pay system with these benchmarks.
 This ensures your system remains competitive and fair.
+Your compensation system should provide the ability to compare market benchmarks against your current pay ranges.

 2. Analyze your current pay model and performance management